 Mairéad Comerford, Head of HR, AbilityNet

-We offer flexible learning paths, including the most validated eight week approach, shorter ‘intense’ deliveries, and retreats – and only ever by teachers with formal mindfulness teacher training (see below).
+We offer flexible learning paths, including the most validated eight-week approach, shorter ‘intense’ deliveries, and retreats – and only ever by teachers with formal mindfulness teacher training (see below).
 Our most popular combination is a Taster session to help employees understand what mindfulness is, and decide if they would like to attend a course, followed by Core Mindfulness at Work:

 Core Mindfulness at Work teaches the core skills of mindfulness practice.
 Usually run over multiple weeks, this offers the core benefits of mindfulness at work, using a validated approach, in sessions as short as one hour per week.
+As an 8-week course, Core Mindfulness has been accredited by the CPD Standards Office and counts 16 hours towards CDP requirements.

-Learn more about mindfulness, what it is, why it’s worth investing in, and how to practice, in this 60 minute taster.
+Learn more about mindfulness, what it is, why it’s worth investing in, and how to practice, in this 60-minute taster.

 - Formal and continual training – our mindfulness teachers are all trained according to the UK Network for Mindfulness-Based Teachers, the same guidelines expected for mindfulness teachers following the approach recommended by the UK National Institute for Health and Care Excellence (NICE; the UK body providing evidence-based information for health and care professionals).